uralbash/sqlalchemy_mptt/docs/example.rst

         def __repr__(self):
             return "<Node (%s)>" % self.id

-    # register events for UPDATE, DELETE and INSERT
-    Tree.register_tree()

 Fill table with records, for example, as shown in the picture

 .. image:: img/2_sqlalchemy_mptt_traversal.svg